quentinbrohan/dylt/README.md

 Streaming platform for discovering music.

-I'm building this project to learn TypeScript and NextJS as well as updating my playlists with good sound.
+I'm building this project to learn TypeScript and NextJS as well as updating my playlists with good songs.

 **[Live version :rocket: ](https://dylt.quentinbrohan.dev)**